joshua-zingale/masters-project/report/report.md

 For example, @qinjin_jia_llm-generated_2024 and @neyem_exploring_2024 use language models to generate automated feedback on student work. @taylor_dcc_2024 integrated language-model generation into a C compiler to enhance the explanatory power of compiler errors for students. @kazemitabaar_codeaid_2024 created an interactive web environment wherein students can submit code before asking questions about it.
 In what may be the most comprehensive published adoption of language models in a university course, @liu2024teaching deployed a suite of custom language-model powered tools to provide students with 24/7 support during Harvard's introductory computer-science course, including a chat interface for general logistic or material questions, an IDE extension for in-editor assistance, and a bot that contributes to the course forum.

+A work as @liu2024teaching, though comprehensive in its offering of language-model-driven tools designed specifically for a target institution, is not representative of what may be feasible at the typical institution with limited staff support but with a desire to develop an institutionally specific AI Tutor.
+This work presents a more modest deployment of an AI Tool that could readily be implemented at another institution.

 ## Pedagogical Issues with Language Models
 There are two concerns shared among educators who have implemented language models in their
 courses: (1) that faulty information may be shared with a student due to *hallucination*,